appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 port:"localhost:3000/"
 ```
 #### protocol
-The protocol property of the URL interface is a string representing the protocol scheme of the URL, including the final ```:```.
+The protocol property of the URL is a string that represents the protocol scheme of the URL, including the ```:```.
 :::info
 The resource name and the protocol identification are separated from one another by a colon and two forward slashes.
 :::